jackyzha0/quartz/content/notes/COSC 202 Jet Hughes.md

+# COSC 202 Exam
+Jet Hughes  9474308

 # 1 Teamwork
 a)
 - Quality control/testing
 - Developer

-These roles are complementary because the person in the quality control role, helps the developer to write better code, by identifying bugs and any obscure or unecessarily complicated or bad code.
+These roles are complementary because the person in the quality control role, helps the developer to write better code, by identifying bugs and any obscure or unnecessarily complicated or bad code.

 b)
-- It can help to reduce errors and produce 'cleaner' code via e.g., code reviews by peers
+- It can help to reduce errors and produce 'cleaner' code via, e.g., code reviews by peers
 - It can help to speed up development because two people will (usually) be faster than one